lucasvaltl/getRobotIsland/README.md

-# getRobotIsland
+# RobotIsland Landing Page

-Website for the RobotIsland game.
+Website for distributing the RobotIsland game.
+It is a very simple website that uses Bootstrap for responsiveness.